 Face to space, in the same space, ‘synchronous’ dialogue is at the pinnacle of the communication pyramid.
 Asynchronous text communication is at the base.
 Knowing which to use and when is a critical skill for the effective hybrid worker.

-Thriving in a hybrid world requires every member of the organisation – from the ‘C’ suite down – to chip in and do their part.
+Thriving in a hybrid world requires every member of the organization – from the ‘C’ suite down – to chip in and do their part.
 Each individual needs to make a concerted effort to maintain trust, social cohesion, and to stay focused.
-They need to recognise that they have a duty to deliberately maintain these aspect of the work life.
+They need to recognize that they have a duty to deliberately maintain these aspect of the work life.
 If problems arise within a team, they need to be flagged and dealt with in an open and fair way before trust dwindles and relationships decline.